 Do you see how easy this is?
 I mean, the recipe title makes it sound complicated but then when you look at the directions it is just a paragraph.
 You’ll notice also that there is a split with the side dish recipe underneath the main recipe.
 This is nice because you might not want to make that part.
 The one bummer about it is that they are not differentiated on the shopping list, so you would have to find those ingredients and cross them out.

 In the next picture I will show you what the shopping list looks like:

 I’ve forgotten to look at the staples section in the past which was kind of annoying since I did not have some of the things.
-They have improved this section since then though.
+They have improved this section over the years I’ve been a member.
 It used to be that those items were in small italics.

 Emeals has been focusing on their app to make it the best it can be.
 I just learned they have the option to send your grocery list to the store to be set up for curbside pickup if your store has that!
 Wow, that is pretty cool.

 Unfortunately my small town does not have curbside pickup.
 However, if I drove 30 minutes I could do it.
 I for real just ran to the basement to tell my husband about this since this seems to be a newer feature…we usually print the list instead of using the app.
 It might be worth trying out having Walmart shop for my groceries if I can just pull up and have someone bring them out!